Mackintosh Queen’s Cross: Sunday 30th June 2019 from 1pm – 4pm

 With summer in full bloom, why not come and try your hand at a relaxing Mackintosh themed still life drawing session.
 Be inspired by the botanical watercolours of Mackintosh & his peers, drawing from a beautiful floral still life arrangement in a stunning Mackintosh venue.

+All levels welcome.
 As the session is limited to 12 people max pre-booking is highly recommended.
-The cost is £15 per person and should be paid in cash on the day.
+The cost is £15 per person for the 3 hours session.

 John Cairney presents a new suite of seven paintings inspired by the life of Charles Rennie Mackintosh.
 Each work tells the story of a specific period in Mackintosh’s colourful life; from his time as a schoolboy in 1883, through his career as a draughtsman, architect and artist right up to his untimely death in 1930.

 Exhibition Runs: 3 June – 28 July 2019 at Mackintosh Queen’s Cross.